-Spencer Kobren of The Bald Truth show managed to Interview Dr. Brett King and Dr. King’s optimism is palpable.
+Spencer Kobren of The Bald Truth Talk show managed to interview Dr. Brett King, and Dr. King’s optimism is palpable throughout the session.
 A must watch video, especially the last five minutes of it.

 Spencer talks about the inflammatory aspect of male pattern baldness, and Dr. King strongly feels that a topical formulation of this drug would likely be tested on patients with Androgenic Alopecia.
 That segment made me quite annoyed that Dr. Cotsarelis was so dismissive of this new development per the CNN article I linked to at the bottom of my first post on this subject.
 Per Dr. Cotsarelis, androgenic alopecia does not have an immune system rejection related component to it.
 I am not so sure about that, especially since so many of us hair loss sufferers get itching and psoriasis type symptoms along with the hair loss.

 My favorite quote from Dr. Brett King in the video is: